-"Safety Marker or Dive Flag Buoys" The "Safety Marker Buoys" are installed every spring & removed in the fall by AUC VOLUNTEERS to help keep boaters away from the submerged 1912 Dam site & the "Bridge Pilings" Dive Site in Lake Minnewanka near the causeway.
-See the AUC's Alberta Dive Guide for further descriptions of these dive sites in Banff.
+AUC's Safety Marker or Dive Flag Buoys - AUC's "Safety Marker Buoys" in Lake Minnie are installed every spring & removed in fall by AUC VOLUNTEERS to help keep boaters away from the submerged 1912 Dam site & the "Bridge Pilings" Dive Site in Lake Minnewanka near the causeway.
+This has greatly increased safety of divers from boaters in this area.

 Scuba divers are reminded to stay clear of dams, weirs, marinas, boat channels and boat launches.

-ALWAYS use common sense & good judgement when deciding to dive or not dive - due to safety concerns, change of local conditions, your own experience & even fitness level!
+DIVERS: ALWAYS use common sense & good judgement when deciding to dive or not dive - due to safety concerns, change of local conditions, your own experience & even fitness level!

-DO NOT assume that the presence of the "Dive Flag" will ensure your safety!
+NEVER assume that the presence of the "Dive Flag" will ensure your safety!
 Always do controlled ascents (and descents) while diving, close to shore if possible.
 Use caution & common sense, be aware & don't dive in heavy boat traffic areas.